 Although all the Class 24's at Inverness had been built at Derby they would rarely return there for overhaul.
 The first choice for scheduled heavy repair was the former GNSR workshops at Inverurie, when this closed they were sent to the workshops at St Rollox, Glasgow.
 Noted at Inverurie in February was D5121.

 The locomotive from the Aberfeldy branch returned to Perth each morning, from here it worked the 12.17 down service to Inverness via Forres, running just ahead of this working was the 12.05 direct service to Inverness.
-The crew working the 12.17 down service had previously worked the Up Royal Highlander, lodging in the Perth Railway Hostel before taking up the 12.17.
+The crew working the 12.17 down service had worked the previous night's Up Royal Highlander, lodging in the Perth Railway Hostel before taking up the 12.17.
+The 12.17 was generally made up of a CK & BSK with a BG from Perth, on Tuesdays & Thursdays a Vanfit with yeast was added, whilst occasionally a Vanfit or Conflat for RAF Kinloss or RNAS Lossiemouth was attached.

 I hope you enjoy these views, the detail captured in them is impressive and represents a time now long gone from the railways.
 The first views indicates that a rain shower has just occurred, the platform is slightly damp, by the time the train is set to leave in the second view the sun is out and the platform is dry once again.
 The views, picked up on Ebay (the seller living in Lairg) were still in their original yellow Kodak sleeve, which on the reverse referenced 'Kodak, New Zealand', pictures seemingly almost as well travelled as the Class 26's.